Direct answer

 Headlines that usually matter

-OPEC announces production cuts
+OPEC signals production cuts

 Headlines that are often noise